InnovativeOptics/Cutera/README.md

 # Cutera
-AnAapp for Cutera Laser Trainers
+An App for Cutera Laser Trainers

+Can be found here - https://invo.shinyapps.io/Cutera/